Deep0Thinking/2nd-Minima/README.md

 Once you're satisfied with your website's appearance, you can press `Ctrl + C` in the terminal under the repo folder directory to stop the Jekyll server.
 If you don't know what to edit or how to edit, please read the following [**Usage**](#2) section for more detailed guidance.

 Now it's time to deploy it to GitHub Pages.
 I've already set up the necessary configurations in the repo for you, which is the "**.github/workflows/jekyll.yml**" file.
 So to complete the deployment, all you have to do it, open your terminal again (or command line) and type in `git add .` under the same repo folder directory, then `git commit -m "Initial commit"`, and finally `git push origin main` to push your changes to your remote repo.
-(Note: if you're using a different branch, replace `main` with the name of your branch.)

 (If you want to learn more about git and GitHub, I recommend checking out this [tutorial](https://deep0thinking.com/?p=4886) on [my blog](https://deep0thinking.com) or other resources online.)